Migrating to a new flight simulator has never been so easy!

 Hover over the screenshots to see descriptions.

-- Lockheed Martin Prepar3D simulator must be installed.
+- Any Lockheed Martin Prepar3D simulator must be installed.
 Both PreparD v1 and Prepar3D v2 are supported.
+Prepar3D v3 has preliminary support (still in development).
 Flight Simulator X is not required, but may be installed.

 - Supported operating systems: